rickabrac/iOSCombineGPTClient/README.md

 This app uses unidirectional data flow to manage all and is implemented with Combine.

-• Store.swift (finite state-machine) adapted from https://obscuredpixels.com/managing-view-state-with-combine
+• Store.swift (finite state machine) adapted from https://obscuredpixels.com/managing-view-state-with-combine

 ## Extensible Control Flow